-I stepped on the grass and made myself into the open golf course.
-The morning mist crunched under my Converse’s with every step I took darkening part of the cloth and I felt that coolness brushing my socks.
+I stepped on the grass into the open golf course.
+The silver morning mist under my Converse’s darkened part of its cloth with every step I took and I felt that coolness brushing my socks.
 The big birds appearing and disappearing in between and their singing resonating in the silence of a clear and steady morning.
 I took a deep breath and inhaled the fresh and clean air without any problems yet.
 A clean slate.
 Suddenly, I was a small kid remembering all those two-day school camping trips.
 I was always the first one to wake up and wonder around under the protective watch of the poor gym teachers that were already awake slowly making breakfast for the starving little monsters that would start waking up any minute wondering how I didn’t enjoy sleeping more.
 I was always a morning person.
 A sunrise person.
 I tighten my jacket around me.

 I entered the room and the first thing that hit me was the powerful and strong smell of coffee.
 But it wasn’t the usual coffee smell you get when you enter a coffee shop and think, ‘I made a great decision coming in and order my so needed coffee.’
 No, it was the smell of cheap and plain black coffee made in huge quantities, like during a big important congress where only people wearing fine and expensive suits attended.
 But this particular deep black coffee didn’t smell of rushed needed caffeine to make it through the next lecture.
 No, this particular coffee smelled of hope, a great adventure ahead, desperation to wander and much needed caffeine for new discoveries.
 I grabbed a plastic cup and poured myself the fist cup of the morning.
 The heat of the of dark liquid trespassed the protective plastic reaching my hand starting to warm my body generating this anxious need to drink it in a single shot.